tzlaine/small_wg1_papers/P3116_policy_for_explicit.md

 makes the case for a policy for when and why to add `explicit` to member functions in standard library templates and types.

-There are 721 occurences of the keyword `explicit` in the library clauses of the standard.
-This does not include the appearance of the keyword in in plain text; this count is of in-code appearances only.
+There are 721 occurrences of the keyword `explicit` in the library clauses of the standard.
+This does not include the appearance of the keyword in plain text; this count is of in-code appearances only.
 This is an overcount, though, as I overcount duplicates when an `explicit` member function is listed in a synopsis and then again in a definition.
 However, this gives the sense of how many times `explicit` is currently used.

-These occurences fall into three distinct categories:
+These occurrences fall into three distinct categories:

 1. `explicit operator bool()`

-2. `explicit` on single-parameter constructors to prevent undesireable implicit conversions.
+2. `explicit` on single-parameter constructors to prevent undesirable implicit conversions.

 3. `explicit` on zero-parameter constructors for tag types, to enforce